HackYourFuture-CPH/js-projects/projects/memory-game.md

 You are provided with a picture and a card backside pattern picture (or pick your own).

 - [ ] display a single card on the page using DOM manipulation.
-- [ ] implement the functionality of fliping the card: on click, the card flips from showing the backside pattern to the picture and vice versa.
+- [ ] implement the functionality of flipping the card: on click, the card flips from showing the backside pattern to the picture and vice versa.
 Visual animation is optional and the exact look of it is up to you!

 <img src="../assets/memory-game-card-flip.gif" width="250px">